magisterquis/jec2/doc/jeimplant.md

 Compilation
 -----------
-Implant compilation is more or less like compiling anything else written in Go, except that the implant's [private key](#private-key) has to be set at compile-time, and a couple of other parameters should be set at compile-time.
+Implant compilation is more or less like compiling anything else written in Go except that the implant's [private key](#private-key) has to be set at compile-time and a couple of other parameters _should_ be set at compile-time.
-Eventually, there may be support for compiling to a shared library or something other than a normal binary.

 ### Compile-time config
 The following variables may be set at compile-time using